akonisanchez/monster_farm.life/README.md

 Your monster can enter a **hot streak** after succeeding in **5 consecutive drills.**
 While on a hot streak, the next few training attempts will have an **increased success rate**, but the success rate will gradually return to normal over time.

+-**Time-based Bonuses:**
+Your monster will receive larger stat bonuses for various drills based on the time of day!

+-**Training Logs:**
+Keeps track of most recent drill results, calculates your average training success rate, and determines your most succesful drill!

 ### Keyboard Shortcuts
 ![Keyboard Shortcuts](app/assets/images/keyboard_shortcuts.gif)